 The main objective of the first procedure is to decompress the necrotic cavity which is normally under tension and send the pus and other infected tissue for culture and antibiotic sensitivities,

 Several procedures are usually needed for successful debridement and at the initial procedure the surgeon should not aim to remove every necrotic piece that is visualized.
 For subsequent procedures, the plastic sheath and the nephroscope are reintroduced under visual control and no radiologic imaging is necessary except for placement of the lavage-drainage system.
 Again, these repeat procedures may not require a general anesthetic.
 The necrotic cavity will gradually collapse, and the necrotic areas will be replaced by healthy pink granulation tissue.
-Major vessels including the splenic and superior mesenteric arteries may be seen, as well vein including the superior mesenteric vein and the inferior vena cava.
+Major vessels including the splenic and superior mesenteric arteries may and superior mesenteric vein and the inferior vena cava may be seen.
 The steady collapse of the cavity can be radiological monitored using soluble contrast injected into the cavity via the lavage system (a ‘tubogram’) and also by contrast enhanced CT.
 As the patient steadily improves the rate of lavage can be reduced but may need to be increased again if there is clinical deterioration.
 The progress of the patient can also be followed using sequential serum levels of CRP.
 Rising levels of CRP indicate the need for repeat skunking and/or new collections developing.
 Once the CRP falls to around 50 mg/L further interventions are unlikely and when 30 mg/L or less the lavage may be stopped.
 At this stage the chest drain tube is cut and a colostomy bag is placed around this to collect the effluent.

 Most patients will be discharged home with a drainage bag in situ and followed up weekly.
 If the drain becomes blocked with thick debris and/or pus it can be flushed with a small volume of normal saline.
 The drainage tube is shortened by 2-5cm every week or so to enable the sinus tract to granulate towards the skin.
 With 10-15cm remaining the chest drain is downsized to a tube with a smaller diameter such as an 18-French nasogastric tube cut to size.
 It is important to allow the tract to fully granulate before the skin closes over the tract otherwise this will cause a subcutaneous assess.